 On September 7, 2005 the District offered for sale \$75,745,843 in general obligation refunding bonds.
-The bonds were issued as Current Interest Bonds in the aggregate principal amount of \$63,945,000 and as Capital Appreciation Bonds in the aggregate principal amount of \$11,800,843.
+The bonds were issued to refund certain outstanding general obligation bonds (Series A and Series B) of the District and to pay for certain capital improvements.
+The bonds were issued as current interest bonds in the aggregate principal amount of \$63,945,000 and as capital appreciation bonds in the aggregate principal amount of \$11,800,843.